 Totempole craft patterns and templates may be used for teaching children a variety of crafty skills.
 Insect designs on totem poles appear very similar to bird characters and can be difficult to recognize in totem pole art.
-Mosquitos are quite prevalent in rain forests where tall trees grow so it is common to find mosquitos carved into totem poles.
+Mosquitoes are quite prevalent in rain forests where tall trees grow so it is common to find mosquitoes carved into totem poles.

-It is believed any wild creature that tries to steal children to eat are caught, burned then transformed into mosquitos which are, in turn, eaten by birds.
+It is believed any wild creature that tries to steal children to eat are caught, burned then transformed into mosquitoes which are, in turn, eaten by birds.